mattbierner/hamt/README.md

 Javascript Hash Array Mapped Trie

 ### Overview
 The [hash array mapped trie][hash-array-mapped-trie] is a [persistent][persistent] map data structure with good lookup and update performance.
-This Javascript implementation is based on [exclipy's Haskell port][pdata].
-It provides an API the is close to [ES6's `Map`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map), but for an immutable map.
+This library provides an immutable map with an API that resembles [ES6's `Map`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map), but for an immutable map.

 ```javascript
 var hamt = require('hamt');